TioHaidarHanif/Draft-Tugas-Akhir/progress.md

   - Tests for validation (ensuring unique names)
   - Tests for authorization (ensuring only admins can modify categories)

+### Chat Management (May 30, 2025)

+#### Migrations Created
+- Created `chat_messages` table with:
+  - References to ticket_id and user_id
+  - Message content field
+  - Read by tracking (JSON array)
+  - Soft deletes for message retention
+- Created `chat_attachments` table with:
+  - References to chat_message_id
+  - File details (name, path, type, size)
+  - Storage references for file retrieval

+#### Models Created
+- Created `ChatMessage` model with relationships:
+  - Belongs to Ticket and User
+  - Has many ChatAttachments
+  - Includes read status tracking
+- Created `ChatAttachment` model:
+  - Belongs to ChatMessage
+  - Includes file handling functionality
+- Updated `Ticket` model:
+  - Added relationship to ChatMessages

+#### Services Created
+- Implemented `ChatService` for centralized chat handling:
+  - Methods for creating chat notifications
+  - Methods for managing read status
+  - System message creation functionality

+#### Controllers Created
+- Created `ChatController` with comprehensive CRUD operations:
+  - `index()` for retrieving chat messages with pagination
+  - `store()` for creating new chat messages
+  - `destroy()` for deleting chat messages
+  - `uploadAttachment()` for handling file uploads
+  - `getAttachments()` for retrieving all attachments for a ticket

+#### Role-Based Authorization
+- Implemented proper authorization in ChatController:
+  - Users can only access chats for tickets they're involved with
+  - Admin and disposisi users have access based on ticket assignment
+  - Read status is tracked per user

+#### Routes Created
+- Added chat management routes:
+  - GET `/tickets/{id}/chat` for retrieving chat messages
+  - POST `/tickets/{id}/chat` for creating new chat messages
+  - DELETE `/tickets/{id}/chat/{message_id}` for deleting messages
+  - POST `/tickets/{id}/chat/attachment` for uploading attachments
+  - GET `/tickets/{id}/chat/attachments` for retrieving attachments

+#### Tests Created
+- Created `ChatMessageTest` for testing the ChatMessage model:
+  - Tests for relationships with Ticket, User, and ChatAttachments
+  - Tests for CRUD operations and soft deletes
+  - Tests for read status tracking
+- Created `ChatAttachmentTest` for testing the ChatAttachment model:
+  - Tests for relationship with ChatMessage
+  - Tests for file handling functionality
+- Created `ChatControllerTest` for testing chat endpoints:
+  - Tests for retrieving messages with proper authorization
+  - Tests for creating messages with notifications
+  - Tests for deleting messages with proper authorization
+  - Tests for file upload and retrieval
+  - Tests for unauthorized access attempts

 ### Next Steps
 1. Create ticket management API endpoints
 2. Implement ticket feedback and history tracking